OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 ![Creating readable labels](images/creating-readable-labels-ss.png)

-### Hiding text in buttons or links
+### Hide text in buttons or links

 This section describes how to hide text from the screen readers.
 If you have a link with a readable text description, for example, "View product in store", you can hide a portion of the text.
 All text set as hidden is invisible on the screen, but screen readers are able to read the full description.

-The following steps describe how to hide text in links:
+ To hide text in links, do the following:

 1. In your application screen, select the Link you want to edit.
 1. Select the portion of the link text you want to hide, for example, "product" in “View product in store”.